 Mexico City claimed its first title in the Championship, beating Chicago.
 Los Angeles folded, Las Vegas moved back to Cleveland, the league expanded to Chicago (Wildcats), San Antonio (Vaqueros) and Vancouver (Legion) to get back to 16 teams.

 Television came calling in August and the SFL landed it's first television partnership with Eleven Sports and For the Fans networks, bringing SFL football into 65 million homes.
-The first game on television - Houston and London - featured a dramatic come-from-behind victory in the closing minutes.

 In December, the league held its first in-studio Rookie Draft at FTF studios in Massachusetts where players got to hear their names called on television and even got to get selected live and in-person.